St Monica's Old Cathedral, Cairns

 St Monica's Old Cathedral is a heritage-listed former Roman Catholic cathedral at Minnie Street, Cairns City, Cairns, Cairns Region, Queensland, Australia.
 It was designed by Lawrence and Lordan and was built in 1927 by Michael Garvey.
 It is also known as St Monica's Cathedral and St Monica's Church & School.
 It was added to the Queensland Heritage Register on 1 July 1997.

+Following completion of the new St Monica's Cathedral, the building was deconsecrated as a church and has subsequently been repurposed as offices for the Diocese of Cairns and local parish.

 History

 St Monica's Old Cathedral was erected in 1927 as St Monica's Church-School, replacing an earlier church and school demolished in the cyclone of 9 February 1927.

 Cairns was established in October 1876, as a port to service the Hodgkinson goldfields.
 In the same year the area from Cardwell to Cape York was separated from the Roman Catholic Diocese of Brisbane as the Pro-Vicariate of North Queensland.
 In 1884, three Irish Augustinian fathers took charge of the Pro-Vicariate, establishing a priory at Cooktown, and in 1885 they founded the parish of St Monica's at Cairns.
 An acre of land bounded by Abbott, Minnie and Lake Streets was acquired and the first St Monica's Church, a timber building at the corner of Abbott and Minnie Streets, was opened on 10 January 1886.
 A school fronting Minnie Street opened at the beginning of the 1890 school year - staffed initially by lay teachers, but from October 1892 by Sisters of Mercy from St Mary's Convent in Cooktown, who established a foundation in Cairns.
 In 1906, the Vicar Apostolic of Cooktown moved his residence to Cairns, which had eclipsed Cooktown as the principal port of far North Queensland, and at this time St Monica's Church acquired the status of pro-cathedral.

 The first St Monica's church and school were destroyed in Cyclone Willis of 9 February 1927.
 Plans for a cathedral had to be abandoned as appeals were launched locally and in southern dioceses for reconstruction funds.
 Lawrence and Lordan, architects of Cairns, designed a building to function as both church and school.
 In the interim, mass was held at the Palace Picture Theatre, and the convent school was conducted at the Irish Association's Hibernian Hall.

 Tenders for the new church-school at the corner of Minnie and Lake Streets were called in March 1927.
 The contract was let to Cairns builder Michael Garvey, who completed the large, reinforced concrete building, officially opened on 16 October 1927, in about 7 months.
 The ground floor - 110 by 58 ft divided by folding doors - contained the school.
 The upper storey housed the church, including the altar from the first St Monica's Church.